GWC-DCMB/CapstoneProject/datasets/README.md

-# Potential data sets for 2018-2019 Capstone Project
+# Datasets for 2018-2019 Capstone Project

 Goal: Choose a .csv file with sufficient interesting variables (number of columns) and decently large sample size (number of rows).
 Think about what questions you could potentially answer or explore with the dataset.